xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/studio-integration/testcloud-project-settings.png" width=100% alt="tc icon in ks">

-3. Check the **Enable Katalon TestCloud integration** box.
+3. Make sure the **Enable Katalon TestCloud integration** box is checked.

-4. Select your organization, then click **Fetch Organization**.
+4. Check your organization.

+   > Notes:
+   >
+   > Click **Fetch Organization** to refresh.
+This action retreives all available organizations you have joined.
+You then can select the organization you want in the dropdown menu.

 5. Click **Apply and Close**.

-You have activated your General Availability trial (GA trial) to use TestCloud.
+You have enabled TestCloud integration in KS.

 ## Run Test Suite/Test Suite Collection in public domains with TestCloud